africanproofs/apregister/README.md

 An update to the record is triggered when the sender submits another `register` call with new parameters.
 Same-address re-register is an upsert.

 The participant must sign the `register` and `unregister` transactions.
-Provider type (slot 0) is the only type with an on-chain identity gate: on Flare mainnet, the signing wallet must be a registered identity in Flare's `VoterRegistry`.
-All other types are open to any wallet.
+Provider type (slot 0) is the only type with an on-chain identity gate.
+On Flare mainnet, the signing wallet must be a registered identity in Flare's `VoterRegistry` (resolved via `FlareIdentityAdapter`).
+On Coston2 testnet, Provider is gated by an admin-allowlisted `MockIdentityRegistry` seeded with AP's HD-derived addresses only.
+All other types are open to any wallet on either network.
+See [`docs/register.md`](docs/register.md) § Provider registration (FSPs only) for the gate details and CLI examples.

 ### From the data-consumer side